V0idpool/VoidMailModMailer/README.md

   - Your bot’s token.
   - Your server ID.
   - MongoDB connection client URL and the name of your MongoDB cluster.
+  - MongoDB database Collection names (Set these up in your DB cluster)

   After setting these up, use the `/setup` command to configure the mod mail channel.
 This saves the settings to MongoDB.